MileHacker Logo

 • Nagara River: Predominantly known for Ukai (cormorant fishing) viewing boat rides.

-• Kayaking or Stand-up paddleboarding may be offered by private operators but are not major tourist activities.
+• Kayaking or Stand-up paddleboarding may be offered by means of a private operators but are not major tourist activities.

 • Cycling paths exist along the Nagara River.
 Bicycle rentals are available at several locations.